 What do you call someone who takes money from an anti-farmer group and goes around bashing other farmers—especially when his own pigpen seems a little too dirty?
 We think the word you’re looking for is “hypocrite.”
 Joe Maxwell is a politician and current Vice President of Outreach and Engagement for the deceptively named Humane Society of the United […]

 Nicholas Cooney is an animal rights extremist whose criminal history, including making terroristic threats, discredits the supposed moral high ground he pretends to occupy.
-Cooney was EVP of Mercy for Animals, but left in December of 2017, he also founded the Philadelphia-based group “The Humane League” to serve as a headquarters for his fringe agenda.
-In […]
+Cooney was EVP of Mercy for Animals but left in December 2017.
+He also founded the Philadelphia-based group “The Humane League” to serve as a headquarters for his fringe agenda.
+In 2006, […]

 One of the latest fronts in Big Green’s spider web At a Glance Environmentalist activism is the name of the game at BHA, and hunters and anglers are just the camouflage.
 BHA has received hundreds of thousands of dollars from environmentalist groups, and BHA executive director Land Tawney has a history of liberal election activism. […]